matryer/try/README.md

 To see if a `Do` operation failed due to reaching the limit, you can check the `error` with `try.IsMaxRetries(err)`.

 #### Retrying panics

+Try supports retrying in the event of a panic.

   * Use named return parameters
   * Set `retry` first